 Consumers are urged to stop using these exercise balls immediately and contact Decathlon for a refund in the form of store credit for the amount equal to the purchase price.
 Decathlon is contacting all known purchasers directly.
-The balls, made in China, were sold in Decathlon stores nationwide and online at decathlon.com from February 2019 through March 2020 for about $20.
+Made in China, the balls were sold in Decathlon stores nationwide and online at decathlon.com from February 2019 through March 2020 for about $20.

 The Danger of Exploding Stability Balls

 Stability balls or exercise balls are a great way to get some exercise or maintain good posture.
-But, there have been a number of frightening reports of exploding stability balls, especially when these products are not manufactured properly.
-In one case, a user had to be put into a medically-induced coma after the ball he was on exploded and he landed on his chin, chest and pelvis.
+But, there have been many frightening reports of exploding stability balls, especially when these products are not manufactured properly.
+In one case, a user had to be put into a medically-induced coma after the ball he was on exploded and he landed on his chin, chest, and pelvis.
 This victim had to endure multiple surgeries and months of physical therapy.
 He also suffered permanent injuries and disabilities.

-If you or a loved one has suffered injuries as a result of using these or other products, you may be able to file a product liability lawsuit against the negligent manufacturer for damages such as medical expenses, lost wages, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
+Suppose you or a loved one has suffered injuries from using these or other products.
+In that case, you may be able to file a product liability lawsuit against the negligent manufacturer for damages such as medical expenses, lost wages, hospitalization, cost of rehabilitation, pain and suffering and emotional distress.
 An experienced product defect lawyer can help provide you with more information about pursuing your legal rights.